 Come and talk to use in the Student Life Involvement Commons in MCA 204 or visit brockocl.ca/resources/students for lots of great information – from fire safety tips to helping you student involved in campus life while living off-campus.

 Personal Counselling provides students with counselling services for those experiencing emotional, social and mental health difficulties.

 This is a neutral party who advocates for fair policies, procedures, practices and decision-making on campus.
 They are a safe space to voice concerns and gather information on available options as they are not required to notify University administrators, being an informal channel of resolution.

 The Student Justice Centre seeks to educate the student body about racism, sexism, homophobia, and other forms of prejudice, while advocating for equity through campaigns, programming and workshops.
 They provide a safe space on campus where students can be who they are without fear of judgement.
 Their staff is trained to provide Peer-to-peer support to victims of injustice, including those who have experienced assault, harassment, discrimination, or prejudice.
 Finally, they address food security by operating the only food bank on campus.

 BUSU has partnered with Toronto-based lawyer Alex Valova, of the Archer Law Professional Corporation, to bring free legal information to campus.

-Niagara North Community Legal Assistance is a non-profit legal clinic which promotes access to justice for low-income members of the community.
+Niagara Community Legal Clinic is a non-profit legal clinic that provides free legal services to low-income residents of the Niagara region including the communities of Welland, St. Catharines, Beamsville, Grimsby, Niagara Falls, Niagara-on-the Lake, Port Colborne, Thorold, Fort Erie, and Crystal Beach.
 Responding to the needs of the community, the Clinic offers direct legal representation, summary advice, law reform, public legal education and community outreach.
-Serving the legal needs of St. Catharines, Niagara Falls, Niagara-on-the-Lake, Lincoln, West Lincoln, Grimsby and Wellandport.

 This resource provides an overview on all provincial rights for tenants and landlords residing in Ontario.